 Real Estate Finance - Lenders

-We represent banks, insurance companies, savings and loan institutions, private debt funds, REIT's and public pension funds on a variety of single asset transactions and large multijurisdictional portfolio financings.
-We provide counsel to several lenders in the making of numerous and varied senior and mezzanine loans, preferred equity investments and B-Note purchases covering a wide range of projects, including multifamily projects, retail, fractured condominiums, hotels, industrial and other commercial properties.
+We represent banks, insurance companies, savings and loan institutions, private debt funds, construction lenders, REIT's and public pension funds on a variety of single asset transactions and large multijurisdictional portfolio financings.
+We provide counsel to several lenders in the making of numerous and varied senior and mezzanine loans, preferred equity investments and B-Note purchases covering a wide range of projects, including multifamily projects, retail, condominiums, office, hotels, industrial and other commercial properties.

 - Structuring of project transactions